-Active Living Research provides credible and action-oriented research results that address the root causes of childhood obesity and physical inactivity.
-With a focus on communities, active transportation, schools and parks and recreation, the program informs the work of advocates, practitioners and policy-makers.
-Our resources support strategies that can make the biggest impact on reversing the childhood obesity epidemic and promoting active living.
+Active Living Research (ALR) provides credible and action-oriented research results that address the root causes of childhood obesity and physical inactivity.
+With a focus on communities, active transportation, schools, and parks and recreation, ALR works with advocates, practitioners, policy-makers and other organizations interested in reversing the childhood obesity epidemic and promoting active living.

 In 2007, we began an annual survey of our grantees designed to measure the impact that our program is having on science, policy, and practice.
-Highlights of the cumulative results from the 2007 - 2010 grantee surveys are available in the ALR Impact Survey 2007 - 2010 Executive Summary.
+Highlights of the cumulative results from the 2007 - 2012 grantee surveys are available here.